interactiveaudiolab/course-deep-learning/index.md

 #### The basics (1st reading topic)

 1. [* Chapter 4 of Machine Learning ](readings/chapter4-ml.pdf): This is Tom Mitchell's book.
 Historical overview + explanation of backprop of error.
 It's a good starting point for actually understanding deep nets. **START HERE.
-IT'S WORTH 2 READINGS**
+IT'S WORTH 2 READINGS.
+WHAT THAT MEANS IS...GIVE ME 2 PAGES OF REACTIONS FOR THIS READING AND GET CREDIT FOR 2 READINGS**

 1. [Chapter 6 of Deep Learning](http://www.deeplearningbook.org/): Modern intro on deep nets.
 To me, this is harder to follow than Chapter 4 of Machine Learning, though.
 Certainly, it's longer.